THE TOUR DE FRANCE BELONGS TO SIDI - CHRIS FROOME WEARING YELLOW IN PARIS FOR THE FOURTH TIME. THE FINAL TOP 5 IS ALL SIDI.

 Sidi sizing guide

-Mega = EE shoe fit 4mm of extra space across the ball of the foot
+Mega = EE shoe fit 4mm of extra space across the ball of the foot.
+If you have high-volume orthotics you may feel more comfortable in a mega shoe.

 Women fits - "Women specific" shoes are a narrower and smaller version of the regular fit option.
 The heel and ankle areas have also been narrowed.